DavidDock/natures-knowledge/README.md

 - There should be an information page with sections on each subject quized about.
 - The information page should be colorful and engaging with images of the relevant subjects to keep children entertained.
 - The facts should be short, clear, and easy to understand for children.

 ---

+## 15. 404 Page
+**As a** user,
+**I want**  visit the site again if something went wrong,
+**So that** I can start the quiz again.

+### Acceptance Criteria:
+- If there is a 404 error a relevant page should appear to inform the user of whats happening.
+- This page should have similar styling to the website to ensure best user experience.
+- There should be a clear explanation of what happened and a large link to get back to the website to help the user navigate with ease.

+---